-- 1 Open the Foglight classic web console to view the action panel. - a On the Foglight navigation menu, click the Open Foglight classic web console icon classic web console will open in a new tab. - 2 Select General > Actions > Edit page layout from the action panel.
+- 1 Open the Foglight classic web console to view the action panel. - a On the Foglight navigation menu, click the Open Foglight classic web console icon - 2 Select General > Actions > Edit page layout from the action panel.

 Foglight displays the views within dashed line borders to indicate that they are selectable.